auth0-samples/auth0-spring-security-api-sample/02-Authorization/README.md

 This example shows how to secure your Java Spring Security API endpoints using Auth0-issued JSON Web Tokens.

-You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/backend/java-spring-security).
+You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/backend/java-spring-security/02-authorization).

+Start by renaming the `auth0.properties.example` file in `src/main/resources` to `auth0.properties` and provide it with your application's domain, client ID, client secret, and issuer.

 ## Prerequisites